We take your privacy very seriously

 4.3.1.Data Subject Consent

-Spirotech SRD Group Ltd will obtain Personal Data only by lawful and fair means and, where appropriate, with the knowledge and Consent of the individual concerned.
+Spirotech Group Ltd will obtain Personal Data only by lawful and fair means and, where appropriate, with the knowledge and Consent of the individual concerned.

-Where a need exists to request and receive the Consent, via an agreement or positive action, from an individual prior to the collection, use or disclosure of their Personal Data, Spirotech SRD Group Ltd is committed to seeking such Consent.
+Where a need exists to request and receive the Consent, via an agreement or positive action, from an individual prior to the collection, use or disclosure of their Personal Data, Spirotech Group Ltd is committed to seeking such Consent.

-Spirotech SRD Group Ltd shall establish a system for obtaining and documenting Data Subject consent for the collection, processing, and/or transfer of their personal data.
+Spirotech Group Ltd shall establish a system for obtaining and documenting Data Subject consent for the collection, processing, and/or transfer of their personal data.
 The system must include provisions for: